 "Dear Bo.
 Tristan was lost to us from my brother's family just a month ago.
 I feel you've erred in judgment."

 I looked to Seamus for help.
 I knew him.
 He wouldn't lie to me.
 He said nothing.
 I thanked them kindly and bid my goodbye, a little miffed at being lied too.
 Outside, I stood on the road and looked back at the house.
-Mr. Yardley was watching through the window.
-I picked up my pace and headed in the direction of home.
+Mr. Yardley was watching through the window as I picked up my pace and headed in the direction of home.

 At the fork, I heard a noise.
 A grunt.
 Footsteps.

 Him.
 Nervous fear gripped me.

 "Borianna.
 This is late for you.
 What is a young girl doing out alone on a full moon?"

 "Same to you Tristan."
 I wanted to yell at him for deceiving me.
 Lying to me.
 I knew he wasn't who he said.